thaiminh2022/IT008_MiniVamp/README.md

 ## 🧱 Scenes, gameobjects, controls

-Each scene **contains** its own gameobjects and UI controls.
+Each scene **contains** its own game objects and UI controls.

 - **On load** (scene starts):
   - init all UIs
-  - create all gameobjects (player, enemies, bullets list…)
+  - create all game objects (player, enemies, bullets list…)
-  - add controls to the form / scene
+  - add controls to the form/scene
 - **On unload** (scene ends):
-  - destroy / dispose all gameobjects
+  - destroy/dispose of all game objects
   - clear / remove all controls
-  - unsubscribe any events
+  - unsubscribe from any events

 This keeps scene switches clean (no leftover enemies or UI from previous scenes).